-To embed Radiant Media Player in Facebook Instant Articles for Android we will use iframe embedding.
+To embed Radiant Media Player in Facebook Instant Articles for Android or iOS we will use iframe embedding.

 You can find a complete example of well-formed example article here.
 Please view source on this page to understand the markup.
 Essentially our player consists of: